 Asus ROG Phone 2 release date and price

 I'm always a bit skeptical about Asus and availability, because there have often been past smartphone announcements that took several months before the devices were finally available on the market.
 I guess for the ROG Phone II it looks better.
-Asus is now accepting pre-orders for the ROG Phone II Elite Edition.
-From mid-September, the first retailers and network operators will start selling the gamer phone.
+Asus started accepting pre-orders for the ROG Phone II Elite Edition shortly after it was announced at the IFA.
 The price for a ROG Phone II equipped with 12GB of RAM and 512GB of storage is €899.
 In the Q4 2019, Asus will be adding the Ultimate Edition.
 This comes with double the internal storage, so a full 1TB of space for games, videos and documents.
 The price will then be a whopping €1,199.

 A design for the extroverted